 4. Can you share some of your favourite fireplace installs from recent seasons on The Block, and what made them stand out?

-There have been so many great ones — it’s hard to pick!
-But honestly, I’ve never seen a fireplace with a real flame that didn’t make the room better.
-Whether it’s sleek and minimal or more traditional, it always adds interest, warmth, and a sense of home.
+There are so many, it’s hard to choose!
+But honestly, I’ve never seen a fireplace with a real flame that didn’t make the room more interesting.

 Browse some of the standout fireplace moments from The Block room reveals: